Axealm/contextpad/docs/ai-dlc/12-development-log.md

 Date: 2026-09-13

-Human feedback: The UI looks obviously AI-generated; redesign it.
+Human feedback: Simplify the UI and reduce excessive visual hierarchy and explanatory elements.
 The user subsequently requested continuation after a tooling interruption.

 Implemented response: